The 'Duke of Edinburgh's Award'

 What do I need to do next?

 If you are interested and feel up to the challenge talk to your parents about the award as they will need to support you, download the enrolment form, research what you are going to do, fill in the forms and print off.
-Please ensure it is signed by yourself and a parent/carer, and then return it to Mr Witts by Friday 8th July (any forms received after this date or not correctly filled in will not be included in the draw and the forms can be found on the school web-site under Information, Duke of Edinburgh Award.
+Please ensure it is signed by yourself and a parent/carer and then return it to Mr Witts by Tuesday 14th July 2020, any forms received after this date or not correctly filled in will not be included in the draw and the forms can be found on the school web-site under Information, Duke of Edinburgh Award.

-Only when you have been informed by Mr Witts that you have been accepted to do the award and the dates have been confirmed will you then pay the £68 for the welcome pack / eDofE account & expedition costs (information about payment will be given to the successful students when you receive your confirmation of acceptance).
+Only when you have been informed by Mr Witts that you have been accepted to do the award and the dates have been confirmed will you then pay the £86 for the welcome pack / eDofE account & expedition costs.

 Mr I D Witts